“The smallest act of kindness is worth more than the grandest intention.”

 Hospice & Palliative Care Training Course

 Visiting volunteers must complete an approved 30 hour program to meet the Hospice Association of Ontario (HPCO) standards.
 The training brings together volunteers for a time of shared learning and relationship building.
-At the end of the training program, volunteers will meet with the Coordinator of Visiting Volunteers to discuss next steps with the candidate.
+At the end of the training program, volunteers will meet with the Program Coordinators to discuss next steps with the candidate.
 A vulnerable sector police check will be required.

 Our Hospice Visiting Volunteers each bring unique gifts to their home visiting including: a gentle presence, compassion and kindness, listening to life stories/life review, spending quiet time, sharing a cup of tea and a visit, sharing hobbies/ interests, helping to write letters or cards, playing a game of cards, praying with a person/family if requested and honouring client’s beliefs, incorporating music, supporting the caregiver and offering grief companionship.

-Visiting Volunteers work under the close supervision of the Coordinator of Volunteers RN and relief RN, attend monthly meetings, are required to follow policies of HHNL and maintain confidentiality at all times.
+Visiting Volunteers work under the close supervision of the Program Coordinators, attend monthly meetings, are required to follow policies of HHNL and maintain confidentiality at all times.